-Pregnancy Can Literally Shrink Your Brain — But It’s For A Good Reason
+Pregnancy Can Shrink Women's Brains — But It's For A Good Reason

 When you have a tiny, little human being growing inside of you, the entire course of your life will change.

 And, according to a new study, it turns out pregnancy also physically changes your brain's size and structure for the first two years post-child birth.